xavidop/telegram-voiceflow-bot/README.md

 ![image](/images/api-key-list.png)

-Finally, we have to add these variables of our final `.env` file.
+Finally, we have to add these variables to our final `.env` file.
 It should look like this:

 ```properties
 TELEGRAM_TOKEN='<your-telegram-token>'